HomeCampingHow To Make A Camping Tent From Scratch (DIY Tent)

 Align the holes on your groundsheet tarp to the holes on your top tarp.

-Then, push your 4 sticks into these holes, and drive them firmly into the soil.
+Then, push your 4 stakes into these holes, and drive them firmly into the soil.

 It’s best to do this with a mallet.
 If you’ve taken my campsite selection advice on board and found a spot with the right kind of terrain, you should be able to drive them in pretty easily.